Chimney starter

-A chimney starter or charcoal chimney is a device for igniting charcoal lumps or briquettes.
+A chimney starter or charcoal chimney is a fire making device for igniting charcoal lumps or briquettes.
 It consists of a metal tube with a grate to hold charcoal.
 A lighting cone is a similar, conical, device placed over an existing grate.
 The tube is typically cylindrical, but may also have other cross-sections.
 The tube may also be made of combustible material designed to resist burning long enough for the coals to ignite.

-Modern commercial models are usually sheet steel cylinders about 6–8 in in diameter and 8–12 in tall.
-A grate or mesh to hold charcoal is placed horizontally inside the cylinder about 3 in from the bottom; this is sometimes conical.
+Modern commercial models are sheet steel cylinders 6–8 in in diameter and 8–12.5 in high.
+Inside, a flat or conical grate holds charcoal 3 in from the bottom.
 Large holes around the bottom let air in.
 Modern commercial chimneys generally have insulated handles.